Azure-Samples/ollama-javascript-playground/README.md

     ollama run phi3
     ```

-    That will take a few seconds to download the model.
+    That will take a few seconds to load the model.
-4. Once you see "success" in the output, you can send a message to that model from the prompt.
+4. Once you see ">>>" in the output, you can send a message to that model from the prompt.

     ```shell
     >>> Write a haiku about hungry hippos